JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 maxtoclevel = 3
 title = "Julia 1.11 Highlights"
-authors = "The Julia contributors" published = "1 October 2024"
+authors = "The Julia contributors" published = "4 October 2024"
-rss_pubdate = Date(2024, 10, 01)
+rss_pubdate = Date(2024, 10, 04)
 rss = """Highlights of the Julia 1.11 release."""
 +++

 ...

-After two alphas, two betas and four release candidates, Julia version 1.11 has finally(!!!) been released.
-We would like to thank all the contributors to this release and all the testers that helped with finding regressions and issues in the pre-releases.
+After two alphas, two betas, and four release candidates, Julia version 1.11 has finally(!!!) been released.
+We want to thank all the contributors to this release and all the testers who helped find regressions and issues in the pre-releases.
 Without you, this release would not have been possible.

 The full list of changes can be found in the [NEWS file](https://github.com/JuliaLang/julia/blob/release-1.11/NEWS.md), but here we'll give a more in-depth overview of some of the release highlights.